Summary of clerical sex abuse scandals in Ireland

-The clerical child sex abuse scandal has rocked the Catholic Church over the last two decades.
+Pope Francis has confronted the issue of abuse which has rocked the Catholic Church in Ireland over the last two decades.

+During the first papal visit to Ireland in almost 40 years, the pontiff prayed for victims of clerical abuse.

+In a meeting with eight people representing those who were abused in a variety of institutions and by members of the clergy, the Pope expressed his disgust at those who covered it up.

+But some of the victims and survivors want him to go further and make a public apology to victims.

-Allegations of sexual abuse by members of the Catholic institutions and clerics began to emerge from the late 1980s.
+Allegations of physical and sexual abuse as well as mistreatment by members of the Catholic institutions and clerics began to emerge from the late 1980s.

 However, it was not until the 1990s that revelations of paedophile priests and sex abuse in children’s homes was publicly exposed following pressure from victims and survivors as well as public opinion and media reports.